 A search warrant issued to the Bureau will be very specific.
 If correctly issued, it will list the individuals who are permitted to conduct the search, the information that is being sought and the specific premises they are allowed to search.
 While a search warrant authorises the Bureau to enter and search premises, examine records or other things named in the warrant and copy or seize them, it does not entitle Bureau officers to interview company representatives.

 Before seizing the records, the Bureau officers must provide the party being searched with a reasonable opportunity to claim solicitor–client privilege in respect of any of the records to be seized.
 Section 19 of the Act (which is also applicable in the context of a section 11 order) sets out the procedure for dealing with records to which a claim of solicitor–client privilege is made.

-The Act also enables the Commissioner to utilise judicially authorised wiretaps in respect of certain criminal offences, including conspiracies and bid rigging.
-In order to obtain a wiretap, the Commissioner must submit a sworn affidavit in accordance with the requirements of subsection 185(1) of the Criminal Code.
+The Act also enables the commissioner to utilise judicially authorised wiretaps in respect of certain criminal offences, including conspiracies and bid rigging.
+In order to obtain a wiretap authorisation, the commissioner must submit a sworn affidavit in accordance with the requirements of subsection 185(1) of the Criminal Code.
 The affidavit must set out certain information, including:

 - the facts relied on to justify the belief that the authorisation should be given, together with particulars of the alleged offence;